minio/warp/README.md

 you can enable [server-side-encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html) of objects using `--encrypt`.
 A random key will be generated and used for objects.
 To use [SSE-S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingServerSideEncryption.html) encryption use the `--sse-s3-encrypt` flag.

+`S3V4` is default signature to create connect to S3 server.
+If it not same yours, change it to `S3V2` by `--signature` flag.

 # Usage